Hair

 If you follow one guideline alone, make it this: Be kind to your hair.

 “As a hairdresser, I see the resulting stress of rough treatment on hair all the time.
 Just remember that your hair is riding the hormone highway with you – it deserves all the care and kindness you do as you weather the journey that is ageing.
 This might mean evolving your routine with its new and developing needs, such as turning down the heat, switching up your products, and seeing your hairdresser more often.
 I always recommend CLOUD NINE products, not only for their fantastic quality but because they’re genuinely better for your hair health.
-With Variable Temperature Control and cutting-edge Revive Mode™ technology, you get gorgeous results without the heat damage, giving you the confidence to feel unstoppable.” - Marie Nieuwoudt, Group Education Manager at CLOUD NINE.
+With Variable Temperature Control and cutting-edge Revive Mode™ technology, you get gorgeous results without the heat damage, giving you more confidence through menopause.”

 MENOPAUSAL HAIR LOSS: FAQS